PDXIII/pdxiii.github.io/_posts/2016-05-02-Custom-Tab-View.md

 ## Conclusion

 I really enjoyed the task!
-Even if Makis doesn’t, but like this kind of testing more then looking into CVs or diplomas.
 I don’t know if the style is »… if Microsoft had a baby with Apple«, I would describe it more like »Edward Tufte discovered the fun of colors«, but anyway I would like to thank you for this opportunity!

 **Best regards,**
 *Pete*